jszwedko/gsp-go-debugging/slides.md

 # Post-mortem debugging

-- `GOTRACEBACK`: Dump stack traces when Go program encounters unrecovered panic or unexpected runtime condition
+## `GOTRACEBACK`: Dump stack traces when Go program encounters unrecovered panic or unexpected runtime condition
 - 0: no stack traces
 - 1: dump user goroutines backtrace (default)
 - 2: dump run time and user goroutines backtrace
 - crash: dump user and run time goroutines and crash in OS specific manner (core dump)
     - You can also get this manually by issuing a `SIGABRT` to a running process
 - `gdb -d $(go env GOROOT) -c core <your app>`

+---

+# Post-mortem debugging

-- Gotchas:
+## Gotchas:
+- Still want to compile with `-gcflags "-N -l"` to get debugging information
 - Don't forget to set `ulimit -c` to non-zero value
 - TODO: Getting ulimit -c working on OS X

 ---